Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 10. and run it
 11. after more or less time depending on how many word you want to translate, the workflow should upload your Ankidecks

+# For Devs
+If you run the generate_workflows.py on Windows and push the workflows it won't work.
+This is due the different directory seperators on Windows and Linux.
+A possible solotion would be to set the `runs-on:` part from `ubuntu-latest` to `windows-latest`.

 # Implement:
 <h4>Monolingual:</h4>
 - https://pypi.org/project/pystone/